Nickelodeon Now Has A Streaming Service With ‘Clarissa,’ ‘Doug,’ ‘Are You Afraid Of The Dark,’ And More

 It is expected that Nickelodeon’s streaming service called NickSplat will eventually make it onto other platforms as well.
 Viacom already has the Noggin channel available to those who use Amazon Prime.

-Sam Cooper, the Viacom executive vice president of distribution and business development partnerships says their library content is too deep not to share.
+Sam Cooper, the Viacom executive vice president of distribution and business development partnerships, says their library content is too deep not to share.

 “VRV, with a sophisticated user base that loves the best in animation, is the perfect platform to launch our NickSplat channel.
 Viacom’s content — including our deep library of genre-defining television — is highly in demand, and our audiences are always looking for new and innovative ways to enjoy our programming.
 We’re committed to finding the best partners to bring our individual brands direct to the consumer, and this relationship with VRV is an exciting step forward in our strategy.”